PopovicAna/Prioritisation-of-analytical-techniques/README.md

 considered to be strong \[4\].
 Of the correlations which are statistically significant none of the correlation values are above an absolute value of 0.7.
-It was decided to not remove any variables considering thet results of this criterion.
+It was decided to not remove any variables considering the results of this criterion.

 In summary, it was decided to only remove V10 from subsequent analysis due to the results of the second criterion.